Spinal stenosis occurs when one or more bony openings (foramina) within the spine begin to narrow and reduce space for the nerves.

-Spinal stenosis is a narrowing of the open spaces within your spine (backbone), which can put pressure on both the spinal cord and the nerves.
+Spinal stenosis is a narrowing of the open spaces within your spinal canal (backbone), which can put pressure on both the spinal cord and the nerves.
+It is often the result of osteoarthritis.
 Spinal stenosis occurs most often in the lower back and neck.
 Patients with spinal stenosis in the neck or cervical spine usually present with neck pain, radiating pain down the arms, with numbness, tingling, and weakness, and in some cases clumsiness with grip and simple hand movements.
 People suffering from lower back or lumbar spinal stenosis typically complain of severe pain in the legs, calves, or lower back.
 Some people may even experience balance issues, as well as disorders of the feet, bowel and bladder.
 Standing and walking generally aggravate the condition, resulting in pain.
 However, sitting down or leaning over can provide some relief.

 Some people are born with a small spinal canal.
 This is known as “congenital stenosis.”
 The most common cause, however, is degeneration due to aging.
 This “acquired spinal stenosis” typically affects men and women over the age of 50.